lmmacul/Apostila-LMA/Basics/Statistics/README.md

 **Autômato Celular (Cellular Automaton)** file.pdf (PT-BR)
 This presentation shows an introduction to cellular automaton.
-The R is an implementations of the concept.
+The file NovoSugar.R is an implementations of the concept.